Leg3ndary/APHS-bot/info/announcements.md

 Next week, the Eagles Nest will be open for those who wish to donate to Positive Space Network, a local organization that supports queer mental health, for a donation you will receive a mask, button and sticker to wear to show your support on Friday.

-**EAGLE INK - **There will be an Eagle Ink meeting after school today in Room 104 for all editors and photography and art team members.
+**EAGLE INK**There will be an Eagle Ink meeting after school today in Room 104 for all editors and photography and art team members.
 See you there!

 ## THURSDAY MARCH 31 2022

-**JUNIOR BOYS SOCCER **- Boys in gr 9 & 10 will have their 2nd tryout today after school in the gym.
+**JUNIOR BOYS SOCCER**- Boys in gr 9 & 10 will have their 2nd tryout today after school in the gym.

 Holy Trinity Secondary School has asked that we share with all APHS students that they are unable to have any students/ visitors from outside their school community attend athletic events.
 There is limited seating capacity at the school and they need to ensure students and families from their school and the opposing school are able to attend these athletic games.
 Thank you for your understanding.

-**
-**## WEDNESDAY MARCH 30 2022
+****## WEDNESDAY MARCH 30 2022

-**ART CLUB ** meets today in the art room after school.
+**ART CLUB** meets today in the art room after school.
 New members are always welcome.
-**
-****
-****KRISPY KREME** The Abbey Park Dance Team is having a Krispy Kreme fundraiser!
+**********KRISPY KREME** The Abbey Park Dance Team is having a Krispy Kreme fundraiser!
 Donuts are available to order through cashless or in person in the foyer on Thursday!

-**
-****BEAVERTAILS** will be coming to Abbey Park this Friday, April 1st at lunch from 10:30 to 12:30.
+******BEAVERTAILS** will be coming to Abbey Park this Friday, April 1st at lunch from 10:30 to 12:30.
 Make sure to come to the front of the school to buy some beavertails or poutine!

 ## MONDAY MARCH 28 2022

 **CRICKET** - Attention any students interested in playing cricket.
 Whether you already know how to play or want to learn, all are welcome.
 Please see Miss Weston in the English office for more information.

-**GRADE 12 DRAMA PRODUCTION **- Attention Abbey Park, Nobody panic!
+**GRADE 12 DRAMA PRODUCTION**- Attention Abbey Park, Nobody panic!
 Have you missed being a part of theatre productions during the pandemic?
 Well, some of our very own grade 12 students have come together to create and produce an original play this spring!
 If you’re interested in acting or working behind the scenes on this exciting murder mystery, we’ll be having an info meeting this Friday April 1st at 11:10am during lunch.
 Hoping to see you there!

 **BOYS SOCCER** - Boys Soccer.
 Boys in Gr 9 and 10 will have a tryout on Tuesday after school in the Gym.
 Also, Boys in Gr 11 and 12 will have a tryout on Wednesday after school in the gym.
 Bring your signed Athletic Forms.
 If not, you will not be able to participate.
 If you need an Athletic Form, come pick one up from Mr K in the French Office.